lindig/roman/README.md

     $ make
     $ make PREFIX=$(HOME) install

-The implementation is in `roman.mll` and uses the ocamllex to build an automaton for recognising roman numerals.
+The implementation is in `roman.mll` and uses ocamllex to build an automaton for recognising roman numerals.
 To use as a module, simply copy `roman.mll` and `roman.mli` into your own project.
 (I didn't bother yet to pack it up for Opam.)